 Editor’s Note: A risk analysis of the effect of modifications of mobility management messages, other than the Ciphering Mode procedure is ffs.
 The extent of damage that an attacker can do may depend on additional assumptions about UE characteristics e.g. about the initiator of communications (always UE-initiated or not) and the UE mobility pattern (stationary vs. global roaming).

-5.x.3 Security requirements
+5.3.3 Security requirements

 Modification of mobility management and session management messages shall be prevented.